Haslemere to Farnham walk

-Note: Before embarking on this walk, please read below chapter on Managed Access on Hankley Common.
+Note: Before embarking on this walk, please read below section on Managed Access on Hankley Common.

-An alternative ascent route to Gibbet Hill via Hindhead Common (with an option for a diversion via the Devil’s Punchbowl Café or Hotel for Elenvenses) cuts 450m and 104m ascent/descent.
+An alternative ascent route to Gibbet Hill via Hindhead Common (with an option for a diversion via the Devil’s Punchbowl Café or Hotel for Elevenses) cuts 450m and 104m ascent/descent.

 To shorten the walk:

 A Haslemere Circular Walk is possible by following the main walk to Thursley for lunch (or just to Gibbet Hill) and reverse-walking (map-led) the alternative start via Hindhead Common (for a tea stop include the diversion to the Punchbowl Café), or vice versa.